Does insurance cover varicose vein treatment? In a word…yes!

 Insurance companies like will typically cover treatment if you have:

-* Leg pain
+- * Restless Leg Syndrome

 Symptoms associated with varicose veins and venous insufficiency are usually worse with prolonged standing and at the end of the day.
 It is very common to hear from patients that pain in the legs or leg cramps interrupt sleep.
 One of the things that needs to be documented for varicose vein treatment to be covered by insurance is that the patient’s symptoms need to be clearly documented including whether they have pain and, if so, where that pain is.
 The pain is often described not as a focal pain but as discomfort like heaviness or aching.
 This can sometimes be severe.